-The HQ of the Earth's defense thought everything was safe after the first victory in X-Out.
-But it appears that enemy activity is growing and once again you are called into action although this time you do not need to be alone, someone else brave enough can join you.
-Thousands of hostile organic enemies threaten the safety of your planet again, and they must be destroyed over the course of six (huge) levels.
-There are power-ups available, but the game is less centered around these than some are.
-Z-Out is a classic R-Type clone, that features same weapons like the force device, the extra weapons, the drones, the charge beam!
-The six levels contain hundreds of varied aliens and host of scenic targets and gun emplacements.
-You'll also encounter two huge guardians per level and a series of moving pillars which must be avoided.
-You can tell that the Advantec Software team has played their share of Japanese-style shooters.
-There's no trace of the many minor flaws usually found in western-crafted shooters.
+STORY / GAMEPLAY The HQ of the Earth's Defense thought everything was safe after their first victory against the alien forces in X-Out.
+But it appears that enemy activity is growing and once again you are called to action although this time you do not need to be alone as another brave enough can join you.
+Thousands of hostile organic enemies threaten the safety of your planet again and they must be destroyed over the course of six (huge) levels.
+There are power-ups available, but this game is less centered around these than others of the genre.
+Z-Out is a classic R-Type clone that features similar weapons like the force device, drones and charge beam!
+The six levels contain hundreds of varied aliens and host scenic targets and mounted guns.
+You'll also encounter two huge guardians per level and a series of moving pillars that must be avoided at all costs.
+It is obvious that Advantec Software team made a great game inspired by the Japanese shooters like R-Type!

 GRAPHICS / SOUND The quality of the graphics on the ST varies a lot throughout the game.
 Levels 1 and 3 look great!
 Some parts on levels 2 and 4 seem to lack imagination.
 Levels 5 and 6, however, are absolutely stunning (obviously designed by a different artist).
 The ST version has different colors (25-47 in total) compared to the Amiga OCS (53-86).
 Also the ST version suffers from occasional framerate issues when the screen is crowded with too many enemies and the overall action is a bit slow.
 But these flaws do not seem to affect this great shooter game.
 The sound on the ST includes a nice intro theme, composed by the great Chris Hülsbeck of the Turrican series and, during gameplay, Z-Out has some nice chip sound effects but unfortunately no in-game music.